ashishs9/stage-workflow/README.md

     cd stage-workflow
     ```

-3.  **Execute Setup Script:** Run the initialization script to generate your private project repository.
+3.  **Execute Setup Script:** Run the initialization script to generate your private github repository for the specific project.
     ```bash
     python setup_dss_project.py
     ```